Category Archives: Greek Royals

 Alexandra had seven siblings:

-Sitting: Princess Maria, Queen Olga, Crown Prince Constantine, King George I; Standing: Prince Andrew, Prince George, Princess Alexandra, and Prince Nicholas. circa 1890; Photo Credit – Wikipedia
+Sitting: Princess Maria, Queen Olga, Crown Prince Constantine, King George I; Standing: Prince Andrew, Prince George, Princess Alexandra, and Prince Nicholas. circa 1890; Credit – Wikipedia

 Alexandra’s father was born Prince Vilhelm of Denmark, the second son of King Christian IX of Denmark.
 His older brother would succeed their father as King Frederik VIII of Denmark.
 His older sister Alexandra married Edward, Prince of Wales who would succeed his mother Queen Victoria of the United Kingdom as King Edward VII.
-Dagmar, one of his younger sisters would marry the future Alexander III, Emperor of All Russia and Dagmar would be known as Empress Maria Feodorovna.
+Dagmar, one of his younger sisters would marry the future Alexander III, Emperor of All Russia, and be known as Empress Maria Feodorovna.
 Dagmar’s son would succeed his father as the ill-fated Nicholas II, the last Emperor of All Russia.

 Alexandra’s mother was born Grand Duchess Olga Konstantinovna of Russia.
 She was the daughter of Grand Duke Konstantin Nikolaevich and Princess Alexandra of Saxe-Altenburg (Grand Duchess Alexandra Iosifovna).
 Her father was the second son of Nicholas I, Emperor of All Russia and the brother of Alexander II, Emperor of All Russia.
 Queen Olga’s brother Grand Duke Dimitri Konstantinovich of Russia was one of the four Grands Dukes who was killed by a firing squad in the courtyard of the Peter and Paul Fortress on January 28, 1919.
 Sadly, Alexandra’s husband was also one of those four Grand Dukes.